Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you are like me, you have a tablet and pen beside the phone.
 Once a message is written and dealt with, I then put a big "X" through it, telling me it's no longer valid.

 The best way to not waste paper is to avoid using it, but that is nearly impossible.
 Many people don't have digital access and still have to rely on paper copies of everything.
-Instead, we need to recycle it and find ways to utilize every inch of paper so nothing is wasted.

 This is about paper.
 Any and all kinds of paper.
 The appearance of it; the feel of it; even the magic smell of it.
 Newspaper.
 Catalog paper.
 Wrapping paper.
 Wall-paper, but most of all stationery.
 That is writing paper.
 I love the history of papyrus, Chinese paper, Japanese paper.